aath0/MinoritiesInResearch/README.md

 * Moreover, most studies are goverened by a divide between researchers and participants: reseachers design studies and make all key decisions.
 Although participants' views and needs may be totally different, they are rarely consulted!

 #### Our goal
-The goal of this project is to evaluate how members of underrepresented minorities perceive research that directly concerns them.
-To this aim, we will collectively design a questionnaire to quantify to which extend research that concerns members of geographical, cultural, gender, sexual or other minority groups view research done on them as ethical, useful and respectful.
+* Our goal is to collectively design a questionnaire and use it to evaluate how members of underrepresented minorities perceive research that directly concerns them.
+* We plan to evaluate to which extent individuals find research done in their communities respectful, useful and ethical.

-#### Get in touch
+## Get in touch
 For any questions feel free to email bgreshake@googlemail.com or athina.tz@gmail.com